-Unearned Revenue - Unearned revenue consists primarily of room deposits for fall semester and room and board fees received, but not earned, for summer session.
+Unearned Revenue - Unearned revenue consists primarily of room deposits on account for fall semester in addition to room and board fees received but not earned for summer session.

 Room and Board, Fees, Sales and Services - Fees and room and board are presented before scholarship allowances.
-Scholarship allowances of \$1,881,453 and \$2,037,354 for fiscal years ended June 30, 2013 and 2012, respectively, are reported on the Minnesota State Colleges and Universities' system financial statements, but are not reflected in these statements.
+Scholarship allowances of \$1,765,029 and \$1,881,453 for fiscal years ended June 30, 2014 and 2013, respectively, are reported on the Minnesota State Colleges and Universities' system financial statements, but are not reflected in these statements.